Alzheimer's disease is the most common cause of dementia in the UK.

 You'll usually be asked some questions and to carry out some memory, thinking, and pen and paper tasks to check how different areas of your brain are functioning.

-This can help your GP decide if you need to be referred to a specialist for more assessments.
+This can help a GP decide if you need to be referred to a specialist for more assessments.

-If your GP is unsure about whether you have Alzheimer's disease, they may refer you to a specialist, such as:
+If a GP is unsure about whether you have Alzheimer's disease, they may refer you to a specialist, such as:

 - a psychiatrist (usually called an old age psychiatrist)

 - an elderly care physician (sometimes called a geriatrician)

 - a neurologist (an expert in treating conditions that affect the brain and nervous system)

 The specialist may be based in a memory clinic alongside other professionals who are experts in diagnosing, caring for and advising people with dementia and their families.

 There's no simple and reliable test for diagnosing Alzheimer's disease, but the staff at the memory clinic will listen to the concerns of both you and your family about your memory or thinking.

 They'll assess your memory and other areas of mental ability and, if necessary, arrange more tests to rule out other conditions.